Welcome to Mountain Bike Strength Training Systems

 Now, this is the point where I also need to explain something that may sound a bit funny coming from a strength training professional – I do not like to spend hours in the gym.
-In fact, if I could take a pill and get the same benefits I would – I would much rather be out on the trail with my mutt Mojo or hanging out with my wife and our kids Shilo and Z (yeah, that’s his full first name).
+In fact, if I could take a pill and get the same benefits I would – I would much rather be out on the trail with my mutt Aka or hanging out with my wife and our kids Shilo and Z (yeah, that’s his full first name).

 But, I also know that the training helps me ride longer, faster and harder.

 Whenever I slack a bit on my training I inevitably feel it in few weeks – my legs feel tired and heavy, my low back starts to get sore, my left knee starts talking to me again and I generally don’t have the same energy and drive to ride as much as I usually do.

 So, I design my programs to deliver max results in minimal time, all while keeping things as fun and engaging as possible.
 My programs are written by a real mountain biker for real mountain bikers, not roadies in disguise like most programs treat you.
 Seriously, if you wanted to go for a road ride for 2 hours you’d have taken up that sport, right?